dhellmann/pymotw-3/source/zipfile/index.rst

 .. module:: zipfile
     :synopsis: ZIP archive access

-:Purpose: Read and write ZIP archive files.

-The :mod:`zipfile` module can be used to manipulate ZIP archive files, the format popularized by the PC program PKZIP.
+The :mod:`zipfile` module can be used to read and write ZIP archive files, the format popularized by the PC program PKZIP.

 Testing ZIP Files
 =================